laissez-faire-btc/safe-redaction/BIP.md

 The proposal includes the following elements:

+* A basic concept of how signed data can be modified, without modifying the signature, but while maintaining the verification and integrity benefits of the signature.
 * A new data format for a *Redaction Statement*, which can tell a node how to safely redact some data out of an earlier transaction, while still allowing the node to validate the now-redacted transaction.
 * A description of the *Redaction Operation*, which is where a node applies a Redaction Statement to redact data out of the node's local copy of the blockchain.
 * A new *Consensus Rule*, to disallow a Redaction Statement if the statement does not correctly express a safe Redaction Operation, with a description of how a Redaction Statement can be written into a transaction, signed, broadcast, validated,  mined, and confirmed in line with other transaction types.
 * A description of the process by which nodes can share redacted data with other nodes, for example as part of initial block download.

+**Modifying Signed Data**

+**The Redaction Statement**

+**The Consensus Rule**

 ## Security Implications ##